Group 2B. Personality Type B.

 c.
 “Why are you interested in this part?”

 d.
-“You’re last movie did not do well in the box office.
+“Your last movie did not do well at the box office.
 We will offer you 80% of your last movie’s contract price.”

 Answer: “c.”
-The best negotiation tool in a business transaction is silence or let the other person speak.
+The best negotiation tool in a business transaction is to silence or let the other person speak.
 The actress is a ‘B-Type’ and will want to talk.
-Giving her all the time she needs will usually result in revealing details that can be used against her.
+Giving her all the time, she needs will usually reveal details that can be used against her.
 Proposed sentence (a) may be viewed by the actress that the studio is not interested.
-She may have other job offers and this could result in no contract.
+She may have other job offers, and this could result in no contract.
 Proposed sentence (b) will be viewed negatively and requires great care.
 It would be best to let her bring it up.
 For example, ask her what she did in her early 20’s when the photos were taken.
 Proposed sentence (d) is too negative when done out of the starting blocks.
-This kind of statement should be made at the end of a negotiation and not the beginning.
+This statement should be made at the end of a negotiation and not the beginning.
 It could result in the actress getting up and walking out.

 a.
 For all three of them to meet for coffee and decide who will be excluded from the group.

 b.
 Makes a reservation at a comedy venue for all three for a fun night out.

 c.
 Sends out a cartoon showing all three on a bridge, ready to bungee jump and fighting over who goes first.
 Embroidered on each jacket is the phrase, “Friends for Life.”